kirstencampbellyoung/Starbucks-Capstone-Challenge/README.md

     * reward: (numeric) money gained from "offer completed"
 - time: (numeric) hours after start of test

-There a jupyter notebook 'Starbuck_Capstone_notebook.ipynb' to showcase the work and analysis performed to address the problem statement above.
+There is also a jupyter notebook **Starbuck_Capstone_notebook.ipynb** to showcase the work and analysis performed to address the problem statement above.

 # Results